Alexander Hamilton Jr.: Education

 By the age of eight, Hamilton began attending a boarding school in Trenton, New Jersey, where he joined his older brother Philip studying with William Frazer, an Episcopal clergyman and rector of St. Michael's Church.

 In 1795 when the family moved back to New York the boys enrolled in Bishop Moore’s school for boys on Staten Island, returning to New York Friday evenings to spend Sundays with the family.

 Hamilton was then likely transferred to James Tod's school in New Utrecht with his younger brother James, during 1800.

 He later attended Columbia College in New York.
-Hamilton graduated on the 1st of August, 1804, at age eighteen just several weeks after his father's death.
+Hamilton graduated on the 1st of August, 1804, at age eighteen just weeks after his father's death.
 According to the St. Andrew's Society of New York, of which Hamilton was a member, Hamilton "did not graduate on account of an accident", but shortly afterward began the study of law.